March 24, 2023

 Top 5 Rare & Valuable Micro Machines Sets of the 90s

-While iconic action figures like TMNT and Transformers have left an undeniable mark on our memories, there’s a whole universe of forgotten heroes waiting to be rediscovered.
-Join us as we journey through the realms of nostalgia and uncover some of the coolest, strangest, and sadly discontinued action figures from the 90s.
-These hidden gems may have slipped far from the spotlight, but it make us wonder: are they worth a reboot?
+While iconic action figures like TMNT and Transformers have left an undeniable mark on our memories, there are multiple universes of forgotten heroes that are just waiting to be rediscovered.
+Join us as we journey through the realms of nostalgia to uncover some of the coolest, strangest, and sadly discontinued action figures from the 90s.
+These hidden gems may have slipped far from the spotlight, but it makes us wonder: are they worth a reboot?

 RIP 1997-1997